 Where the business being purchased is a franchise, the Purchaser will need to get the approval of the franchisor.
 The Purchaser should ensure that the Agreement is conditional on the Purchaser’s ability to obtain the consent of the franchisor, and the entering into of a franchise agreement with the franchisor.
 Sometimes, such as in the case of a café, the franchisor may have a certain training period requirement that the Purchaser has to undergo.
 In such a case, the Purchaser should ensure that the transaction is conditional on the successful completion of the training.

-Certain types of businesses require one or more licenses from the Ontario or City of Toronto governments.
+Certain types of businesses require one or more licenses from the Federal, Provincial and/or Municipal governments.
 For example, in order to operate any food establishment in the City of Toronto, an owner must have a business license that is issued by the City.
 A proposed Purchaser of a business should ensure that it applies for all required licenses in a timely manner so as to not delay the start date of the business.
 This can cost the Purchaser a lot of money.

 If the business serves or sells alcohol, a liquor license will be required from the Alcohol and Gaming Commission of Ontario.
 Such application requires background checks and can take some time.
 If buying a business that serves or sells alcohol, be sure to apply for such license in a timely manner.